spatie/laravel-multitenancy/docs/installation/determining-current-tenant.md

 weight: 4
 ---

 Per request, the package can determine the "current" tenant.
 This is done by a `TenantFinder`.
-The package ships with a `DomainTenantFinder` that will make the tenant active who's `domain` attribute value matches the host of the current request.
+The package ships with a `DomainTenantFinder` that will make the tenant active whose `domain` attribute value matches the host of the current request.

 To use that tenant finder, specify its class name in the `tenant_finder` key of the `multitenancy` config file.